Interview with Radhika Arora, Director - Autonomous Vehicles, Intelligent Sensing Division, ON Semiconductor

 How would you characterize the state of Autonomous technology?

-These last few years have seen an abundance of new technology introduction in the automotive space, making it an extremely exciting time in this industry.
-This is a market, which for the last 100 years has been conservative and strictly bounded by set standards.
-Then came Waymo and Tesla that completely changed the rules of the game.
+These last few years have seen an abundance of new technology introduced in the automotive space, making it an extremely exciting time in this industry.
+This is a market that, for the last 100 years, has been conservative and strictly bound by set standards.
+Then came Waymo and Tesla, which completely changed the rules of the game.

 Electrification, Autonomous driving, Rideshare and Connectivity set a new frontier in the automotive arena.